dogo3/WordNetSim/README.md

 /home/user/nltk_data/corpora/stopwords/
 ```

-And the structure of the file is simply the name of the language (eg: catalan) and one stopword per line.
-As an example, you can take a look at the [catalan stopwords](./catalan) file.
+And the structure of the file is simply the name of the language (eg: chinese) and one stopword per line.
+As an example, you can take a look at the [chinese stopwords](./chinese) file.

 Also, you may want to use WordNets that are not part of the [OMW](http://compling.hss.ntu.edu.sg/omw/) (the ones included in NLTK) such as [Mongolian WordNet](https://github.com/kbatsuren/monwn).
 For this, you only have to add the folder cointaining the .tab (if it is .tsv, change extension to .tab) file in the **omw** folder inside your NLTK data folder.
 Usual path for this is: